hallsopp/ebiotic/README.md

 enable access to the rich data and tools provided by institutes like the European Bioinformatics Institute ([EBI](https://www.ebi.ac.uk/)) and the National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/)).
-It's built to serialize and deserialze data using common formats like JSON and specialised bioinformatics formats like FASTA using the `Record` data structure from the [rust-bio](https://rust-bio.github.io/) library.
+It's built to serialize and deserialze data using common formats like JSON and specialised bioinformatics formats like FASTA, using the `Record` data structure from the [rust-bio](https://rust-bio.github.io/) library.

 **Disclaimer:**